vishal-m25/Obsidian/Learnings/java/java.md

 | Extra methods     | Basic (add, remove) | Navigation methods (first, last, subset, etc.) |

 ### HashMap
-- Collitions
+- Collisions
 	- handled by putting the same hashcode keys in a bucket and uses **`equals()`** to differentiate them
 - Load factor
-	- states how full the hashmap can be before its size is increased.
+	- states how full the HashMap can be before its size is increased.
 - Not thread-safe
 	- is not synchronized and can lead to racing conditions
 - **Hash-table is thread-safe**